geopm/geopm/geopmdpy/README.md

 ### Helper Script to Build Latest Development Snapshot

 A script called `install_user.sh` is provided which builds and installs `libgeopmd` and `geopmdpy` for a single user.
-This script may be simple helper for running the build of the two directories `geopm/geopmdpy` and `geopm/libgeopmd`, but it may also be used as a stand-alone solution in place of
+This script may be a simple helper for running the build of the two directories `geopm/geopmdpy` and `geopm/libgeopmd`, but it may also be used as a stand-alone solution in place of:

 ```bash
 python -m pip install "geopmdpy @ git+https://github.com/geopm/geopm.git#subdirectory=geopmdpy"